Packed absorption and distillation towers

-Our research aims to the developement of the reliable methods for the prediction of the mass-transfer characteristics of aerated vessels equipped with an agitator (fermentors, bubbled reactors).
-Our activities constist from the measurement of the agitated vessels transport characteristics like impeller power, mixing intensity of liquid and gas, gas-liquid mass transfer intensity; development of scale-up rules for gas-liquid mechanically agitated contactors and the developement of the methodology of proper impeller type selection for specific process conditions.
-For these purposes we operate the laboratory-scale (ID 0.29 m) and pilot-scale (ID 0.6 m) agitated vessels.
+Our research aims to the development of reliable methods for the prediction of the mass-transfer characteristics of aerated vessels equipped with an agitator (fermentors, bubbled reactors).
+Our activities consist from the measurement of the agitated vessels transport characteristics like impeller power, mixing intensity of liquid and gas, gas-liquid mass transfer intensity; development of scale-up rules for gas-liquid mechanically agitated contactors and the development of the methodology of proper impeller type selection for specific process conditions.
+For these purposes, we operate the laboratory-scale (ID 0.29 m) and pilot-scale (ID 0.6 m) agitated vessels.
 Both the vessels can be equipped with up to 3 impellers on a common shaft.

-- Development of the polaroghraphic probe for measurement of oxygen concetration in gases and liquids
+- Development of the polarographic probe for measurement of oxygen concentration in gases and liquids

 - Development of the dynamic pressure method for the kLa measurements in agitated vessels

 - Improvement of the methods for the design of single- and multi-impeller fermentors

-The research on the upwards-pumping gas-liquid ejector unit targets the development of the reliable method for energy-optimized design of industrial-scale gas-liquid ejectors working as gas-liquid reactors with intensive interfacial mass transfer or as very effective gas scrubbers.
-The high effectivity of the gas-liquid ejector unit lies in the formation of fine and intensively mixed gas-liquid dispersion with enormous specific interfacial area (the usual values of the specific interfacial area lie within the range of 12000 – 70000 m2/m3).
+The research on the upwards-pumping gas-liquid ejector unit targets the development of the reliable method for energy-optimized design of industrial-scale gas-liquid ejectors working as gas-liquid reactors with the intensive interfacial mass transfer or as very effective gas scrubbers.
+The high effectivity of the gas-liquid ejector unit lies in the formation of fine and intensively mixed gas-liquid dispersion with an enormous specific interfacial area (the usual values of the specific interfacial area lie within the range of 12000 – 70000 m2/m3).
 The outstanding mass-transfer performance of the ejecotr is, however, compensated by its relatively high energy costs.
-Our research on this topic is therefore focused on the possibilities of energy optimaization of the ejector unit via its geometrical parameters and operation conditions.
+Our research on this topic is therefore focused on the possibilities of energy optimaization of the ejector unit via its geometrical parameters and operating conditions.

-- Development of sulfite-loop method for the kLa measurements
+- Development of a sulfite-loop method for the kLa measurements

-- Development of semi-empirical correlations for estimation of mass-transfer efficiency of ejector unit
+- Development of semi-empirical correlations for estimation of mass-transfer efficiency of the ejector unit

-- Build-up of broad database of ejector hydraulic and mass-transfer characteristics for various operation conditions
+- Build-up of a broad database of ejector hydraulic and mass-transfer characteristics for various operation conditions